 Check with local police

 This one also depends on local policies.
 Most police officers can check if a vehicle is insured as driving without insurance is a serious driving infraction.
 Whether they release that information to you depends on the local policies, but it doesn’t hurt to check.

 How to find out if a car is insured after an accident?

 Another situation where you may need to determine if a vehicle is insured is after an accident.
-If you’re involved in an accident, it’s important to get the other driver’s insurance information.
+If you’re involved in an accident, getting the other driver’s insurance information is essential.
 Here are a few tips on what information to gather after an accident.

 Get a police report

 You should always get a police report, even for small accidents.
 It will help if you have to file a claim.
 The police also gather a wide array of information about both the vehicles and drivers, which can help find insurance information.

 After an accident: